Koush98/Toyota_Price_Prediction/README.md

 - Evaluating model performance using metrics such as RMSE and R^2.

 ## Results
-The Polynomial Regression model provided the best results with the following metrics:
+The Polynomial Regression(RandomForestRegressor) model provided the best results with the following metrics:
-- RMSE: [Your RMSE value]
-- R^2: [Your R^2 value]
+-

 Visualizations of the predicted vs. actual prices are available in the results section of the notebook.